wsameer/samtruckx/README.md

 - User registration using React hooks, Context API and `useReducer`
 - Session and Auth token management using localstorage

+## Assumptions
+- The apps only shows the fields which the API is returning.
+- Create New Customer API does not actually modifies the backend.
+Hence the new customers won't persist.
+- Same goes for Update and Dlete Customer API.

 ## Available Scripts

 In the project directory, you can run: